EtomicBomb/distributed-systems-final-project/README.md

 # Operation

-The `students` nodes make requests to the `mockStudents` node to gather all of the data.
+The `students` nodes make requests to the `authoritativeStudents` node to gather all of the data.
 They save the student info in their local store.
 Each node is only responsible for the students that consistent hash to them.

-The `courses` nodes make requests to the `mockClients` node to gather all of the data.
+The `courses` nodes make requests to the `authoritativeClients` node to gather all of the data.
 They save the course info in their local store.
 They then do indexing so that searches are fast.
 Each node is only responsible for the courses that consistent hash to them.

 Once this setup phase is complete, each node sends all other nodes a "ready" message.